The Platform

 The platform that does not betray you

 Every customer instance is its own deployment, its own database, its own encryption keys, its own isolation boundary.
 Single-tenancy is the default.
-The Bubbles model enforces per-customer or per-entity isolation at the layer beneath the product code, so a developer cannot accidentally bypass the rule: the rule lives below the code path the developer writes.
+The isolation model enforces per-customer or per-entity isolation at the layer beneath the product code, so a developer cannot accidentally bypass the rule: the rule lives below the code path the developer writes.

 BWI was architected to ISO 42001 from day one.
 Full prompt control through the Prompt Manager.
-Full audit of every intelligence call through the AIAuditLog.
+Full audit of every intelligence call through the Audit Log.
 Encryption at rest.
 Formal SOC 2 Type 2 and ISO 42001 certification are targeted ahead of general availability.
-BWI inherits SOC 2 alignment from INT, its parent.
+BWI inherits SOC 2 alignment from its parent, INT.

 Your data is yours.
 Exportable any time, in usable formats, with nothing to negotiate.
 If you ever leave BWI, we hand back what is yours.
 A commitment, not a feature.